HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 ##### Modulation
 The process of combining speech or data with a radio frequency carrier signal.
 Different types include AM (Amplitude Modulation), FM (Frequency Modulation), and SSB (Single Sideband).

+#### O

+##### OSCAR (Orbiting Satellite Carrying Amateur Radio)
+A naming convention for amateur radio satellites.
+Most amateur satellites are designated OSCAR-something (for example, AO-91 is "AMSAT OSCAR 91").
+See Section 7.4.

 #### P

 ##### Packet Radio {#glossary-packet-radio}